mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 #### Social Sharing Links

-To add Twitter, Facebook, and Google+ share links to a post add the following YAML front matter.
+Social sharing links for Twitter, Facebook, and Google+ are included on posts/pages using the `article` and `media` layouts by default.
+To hide them on specific posts or pages add `share: false` to the YAML Front Matter.
 If you'd like to use different social networks modify `_includes/share-this.html` to your liking.
 Icons are set using [Font Awesome](http://fontawesome.io/).

-{% highlight yaml %}
-share: true
-{% endhighlight %}

 <figure>
   <img src="{{ site.url }}/images/social-sharing-links-screenshot.jpg" alt="social sharing links screenshot">